s0rta/revengate-new/docs/design/notes.md

 ==================

 ## Cross reference to Yannick's journal
-I have take some handwritten notes, to be typed or converted into code at a later dates.
+I have taken some handwritten notes, to be typed or converted into code at a later dates.
 Here are the references by date.

 * 2020-09-20: Le Grand Salapou
 * 2020-09-12: Shadow spells